cloudfoundry-attic/bosh-softlayer-cpi-release-DEPRECATED-TO_BE_DELETED/README.md

 The latest version for the SoftlLayer CPI release is here.
 Also, find it on [bosh.io](http://bosh.io).

 To use this CPI you will need to use the SoftLayer light stemcell.
-Latest version here.
+Latest version here [3169](https://s3.amazonaws.com/bosh-softlayer-cpi-stemcells/light-bosh-stemcell-3169-softlayer-esxi-ubuntu-trusty-go_agent.tgz).
 Also, find it on [bosh.io](http://bosh.io).

 ## Bootstrap on SoftLayer